Differentially private estimation in a class of directed network models: Main results

 \subsection{Differential privacy in directed random graph models}

-We use the discrete Laplace mechanism in Lemma \ref{lemma:DLM} to release the bi-degree sequence $\bs d=(\bs d^+, \bs d^-)$ to guarantee edge differential privacy.
+The discrete Laplace mechanism in Lemma \ref{lemma:DLM} is used to reveal the bi-degree sequence $(\bs d, \bs b)$, guaranteeing EDP.
 Since adding or removing a directed edge will increase or decrease the degrees of two corresponding nodes by one each.
-Therefore, the global sensitivity of the bi-degree sequence is two.
+When we consider $f$ to be the bi-degree sequence, we find that the global sensitivity $\Delta_{f}$ equals 2.
+So, we have $\lambda=\exp(-\epsilon/2)$.
+Then we obtain the output $( \bs {\tilde{d}}, \bs{ \tilde{b}})$: